jakzal/zalas.eu/_posts/2014-02-18-symfony2-adoption.markdown

 The chart below shows the adoption of components alone.
 I only included direct dependencies as given in composer.json.
 The numbers don't include indirect dependencies.
-For example, Laravel depends on Symfony, but a package which depends on Laravel won't be accounted here unless it also indicated a dependency on one of the Symfony components.
+For example, Laravel depends on Symfony, but a package which depends on Laravel won't be accounted here, unless it is also indicated a dependency on one of the Symfony components.

 <div class="text-center">
     <a href="/uploads/wp/2014/02/symfony-components-adoption.png"><img src="/uploads/wp/2014/02/symfony-components-adoption.png" title="Symfony components adoption" alt="Symfony components adoption" class="img-responsive" /></a>